How CSSC handles personal information

 In particular, we endeavour to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including as appropriate: (a) pseudonymisation (such as where data is separated from direct identifiers so that linkage to an identity is not possible without additional information that is held separately) and encryption, (b) ensuring the ongoing confidentiality, integrity, availability and resilience of systems and services used to process your personal information, (c) ensuring the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and (d) ensuring a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational security measures.

-If there is a breach of security involving your personal information which we are concerned will involve risks to you, we shall without undue delay, work to mitigate those and contact you and/or the data privacy supervisory authority in accordance with applicable laws.
+If there is a breach of security involving your personal data and which may result in a risk or harm to you, we shall without undue delay, work to mitigate those and contact you and/or the supervisory authority (the ICO) in accordance with data protection legislation.

 Links to other websites and providing information to third parties

-We only send information outside of the UK if you have specifically requested a trip outside of the UK which is organised with or via a third party.
-We do not otherwise have any suppliers outside the European Economic Area ("EEA").
+We only send information outside of the UK if you have specifically requested a trip outside of the UK which is organised with or via a third party or, in some cases, where we use a processor who is not located in the UK.

-to a location which has been recognised as ensuring adequate protection by the relevant privacy supervisory authorities;
+- to a location which has been recognised as ensuring adequate protection by the UK Government;

-Your right to lodge complaints with the data privacy authority in your country
+Your right to lodge complaints with the Data Protection Supervisory Authority (the ICO)

 You can contact us directly if you have any concerns or complaints regarding how your personal information is handled.
 We take privacy seriously and will respond promptly.
 You can access our complaints form here.

-In addition to any other administrative or judicial remedy you might have, you have the right to lodge a complaint with the relevant data protection supervisory authority if you consider that we have infringed applicable data privacy laws when processing your personal information.
-The data privacy regulator’s details in the UK are as follows: Information Commissioner’s Office and their site is: https://ico.org.uk/ which includes current contact details and how to lodge a complaint in writing or by telephone to their contact centre.
+In addition to any other administrative or judicial remedy you might have, you have the right to lodge a complaint with the relevant data protection supervisory authority (the ICO) if you consider that we have infringed applicable data privacy laws when processing your personal information.
+Further information about complaining to the ICO can be found here - https://ico.org.uk/ which includes current contact details and how to lodge a complaint in writing or by telephone to their contact centre.